 What can we expect for Google Docs and Calendar offline?

 Since Google released an all-inclusive version of Gmail that lets users actually interact with their e-mail, it stands to reason that eventually they will develop more friendly versions of Google Docs and Calendar for offline users.
 For now, if you need to know your schedule or want to read over documents but cannot connect to the Internet, utilizing the offline modes of Google Docs and Calendar can be beneficial.

-Since both are in limited modes for now, Google will most likely roll out more features and functionality in time to make them on par with Gmail offline.
+Since both are in limited modes, for now, Google will most likely roll out more features and functionality in time to make them on par with Gmail offline.
 Are you using Google Docs or Calendar in offline mode, yet?
-If so, let us know what you think Google should to make it better.
+If so, let us know what you think Google should make it better.
 We would love to hear your thoughts.